kmaeda16/RCGAToolbox/README.md

 ## Directories
 - `3rdparty`:  Third-party tools (IQMTools, SundialsTB, and libSBML) are contained.
-- `doc`: User guide, demo scripts, and benchmark scripts are contained.
+- `doc`: <a href="https://github.com/kmaeda16/RCGAToolbox/blob/master/doc/RCGAToolbox_UserGuide_v1.3.pdf">User guide</a>, demo scripts, and benchmark scripts are contained.
 For details in the benchmark experiments, see the original article (Maeda et al., 2021).
 - `install`: Installation, uninstallation, and diagnosis scripts are contained.
 - `source`: Source codes are contained.